-Only 8th and 10th graders have been asked questions about the degree of risk they associated with inhalant use.
-Relatively low proportions think that there is a "great risk" in using an inhalant once or twice.
-However, significant increases in this belief were observed between 1995 and 1996 in both 8th and 10th grades, probably due to an anti-inhalant advertising initiative launched by The Partnership for a Drug-Free America.
+Only 8th and 10th graders have been asked questions about the degree of risk they associated with inhalant use, and relatively low proportions think that there is a "great risk" in using an inhalant once or twice.
+However, in 2020 both grades exhibited an increase in perceived risk for experimental use; but 8th grade perceived risk of regular inhalant use increased significantly by 7.6 percentage points to 50.7%, while 10th grade also increased significantly by 5.6 percentage points to 60.6%.
+Perhaps the warnings of inhalant use interacting adversely with COVID-19 was beginning to reach young people early in 2020.
+Significant increases in this belief were observed earlier, between 1995 and 1996 in both 8th and 10th grades, probably due to an anti-inhalant advertising initiative launched by The Partnership for a Drug-Free America.
 That increase in perceived risk marked the beginning of a long and important decline in inhalant use, when no other drugs showed a turnaround in use.
 However, the degree of perceived risk associated with inhalant use declined steadily between 2001 and 2008 among both 8th and 10th graders, perhaps explaining the increase in use in 2003 among 8th graders and in 2004 in the upper grades.
-The hazards of inhalant use were communicated during the mid-1990s, but generational forgetting of those hazards has likely taken place as replacement class cohorts who were too young to get that earlier message now comprise the nation's adolescents.
-The decline in perceived risk is worrisome, and it resumed after 2015, with significant declines in 8th grade in 2018.
-These declines leave future class cohorts at risk for a resurgence of inhalant use.
+The hazards of inhalant use were mid-1990s, communicated during the generational forgetting of those hazards has likely taken place as replacement class cohorts who did not get that earlier message now comprise the nation's adolescents.
+The decline in perceived risk is worrisome, and it resumed after 2015, with a significant decline in 8th grade in 2018 and further nonsignificant decline in 2019; These declines leave future class cohorts at risk for a resurgence of inhalant use and correspond to a turnaround in actual use.

 Until 2016, over 80% of 8th and 10th grade students said that they would disapprove of even trying an inhalant.
 (The question was not asked of 12th graders.)
-There was a very gradual upward drift in disapproval from 1995 through about 2001, with a gradual falloff since then in both grades.
-For 8th graders there has been some decline in disapproval of trying inhalants since 2012, and it continued in 2018 with a significant decline.
-Since 2014 it has dropped among 10th graders as well, including significant declines in 2015 and 2017, but no further decline in 2018.
+There was a very gradual upward drift in disapproval from 1995 through about 2001, with a gradual falloff after that in both grades until 2020, when the decline in both grades appears to have ended.